-Thanks guys.
-Good morning.
 I was just curious.
 What are your customers telling you on their own demand outlook?
-Has there been any kind of improvement given lower oil prices, or is there any relationship there?
+I mean, has there been any kind of improvement, given lower oil prices or is there any relationship there?

-I would say, as I said before, we are seeing very modest but measurable improvements in demand.
-The root cause of that would only be a speculation by me, but obviously you see unemployment rates coming down; you see wage rates growing some.
-Consumers are obviously getting the benefit of lower gasoline prices.
-They have been extremely slow to spend that money, but perhaps we are starting to see the beginning of a trend there.
-And our volumes basically reflect the sentiment that we are hearing from our customers.
+I would say that, as I said before, we're seeing very modest, but measurable, improvements in demand.
+The root cause of that would only be a speculation by me, but, obviously, you see unemployment rates coming down.
+You see wage rates growing some, consumers obviously getting the benefit of lower gasoline prices.
+They've been extremely slow to spend that money, but perhaps we're starting to see the beginning of a trend there.
+And our volumes basically reflect the sentiment that we're hearing from our customers.

 Great.
-Then another question I had was just on polypropylene capacity.
-There's been a couple years of underinvestment there over the last five or seven years or so.
-There's a lot of propylene now that's coming online with PDH units.
-Do you see growth in polypropylene capacity over the next couple of years, and is that necessary for your own supply?
+And then, another question I had was just on polypropylene capacity.
+There has been a couple years of underinvestment there over the last five or seven years or so.
+There is a lot of propylene now that's coming online with PDH units.
+Do you see growth in polypropylene capacity over the next couple years and is that necessary for your own supply?

-I think, for us, of course we look at all of the resins, polypropylene and polyethylene, on a global basis now.
-So Berry being much larger globally, we've expanded our capabilities to source material in the most cost-effective manner around the globe.

-I would say, on a global basis, propylene is not short.
-Regionally, in North America, I anticipate that there will be some capacity additions put online as the return on those investments appear attractive to the people that have to make them.
-So, we would suspect that that's becoming more attractive, but we will have to wait and see.
+For us, of course, we look at all of the resins, polypropylene and polyethylene, on a global basis now.
+So, Berry being much larger globally, we've expanded our capabilities to source material in the most cost effective manner around the globe.
+I would say on a global basis, polypropylene is not short.
+Regionally in North America, I anticipate that there will be some capacity additions put online as the return on those investments appear attractive to the people that have to make them.
+So, we would suspect that that's becoming more attractive, but we'll have to wait and see.